A woman may only have about 60 hours during the cycle when conception is possible.

 - Transvaginal ultrasound: The egg develops within a part of the ovary called the follicle (a fluid-filled sac).
 As the egg gets ready to ovulate, the follicle grows larger.
 Follicle growth can be measured with an ultrasound, a technique that uses sound waves to produce an image on a monitor screen using a tampon-like probe placed in the vagina.
 Before ovulation, the follicle is thin-walled and filled with fluid.
 Ovulation generally occurs when the follicle measures between 1.8 and 2.5 cm.
 For a woman having fertility treatment, an ultrasound may help time intercourse or insemination (introduction of the semen into the uterus).
 In a woman taking fertility drugs, an ultrasound may be done on several different days during the menstrual cycle to measure and monitor each follicle.

-What percentage of the human body is water?
-See AnswerHow can I tell when I'm ovulating
+The 14 Most Common Causes of Fatigue See SlideshowHow can I tell when I'm ovulating

 Ovulating days or the most fertile days in a woman start around 14 days before their next period starts.
 Below are few common symptoms when a woman may be ovulating: